Llechwedd Slate Caverns: History

 In 2014 the Bounce Below attraction, described as "the world's largest underground trampoline", opened in the mine caverns along with the Zip World wire course outside.
-As part of the 2014 developments a new guided Victorian Mine Tour opened combining the funicular, the tunnels from the two previous tours and some tunnels newly opened to the public.
+As part of the 2014 developments a new guided Victorian Mine Tour opened combining the inclined railway, the tunnels from the two previous tours and some tunnels newly opened to the public.

 In 2015 the Zip World Caverns wire course opened within the caves.

 In January 2019 a television crew took over the caverns for a week to film the world's first ever underground games show, Y Siambr, broadcast later in the year on S4C.

 Awards

 The Caverns were claimed by Ivor Wynne Jones, a director of Llechwedd Slate Caverns, to be "winner of every major tourism award".

 In 1976, the opening year, Llechwedd won the British Tourist Authority's "Come to Britain" award, their top award.

 In 1980, the caverns were awarded the "Silver Otter" award from the British Guild of Travel Writers.
 That year, they also won their third award from the British Tourist Authority - the first British tourist attraction to win three of these awards.